PikachuPenial/Titanmod/PATCHNOTES.md

 # Unreleased Update
 **>GAMEPLAY**

+**>MAPS**

+**>BALANCE**

+**>QOL & BUG FIXES**
+- Numerous menu and interface improvments, redesigns, optimizations and fixes

+# August 1st, 2024 (8/1/24)
+**>GAMEPLAY**
 *CAMERA SHAKE*
 - Firing a weapon now causes a slight amount of camera shake to be applied
 - This was done because Titanmod's recoil tends to have very little shake, making the firing feel bland
-- A weapons camera shake value is determined by its recoil and it is affected by recoil reducing attachments
+- A weapons camera shake value is determined by its recoil, RPM and it is affected by recoil/RPM reducing attachments

 *MOVEMENT CHANGES*
 - Player acceleration is now 60% faster (moving from a complete stop or changing direction will be quicker)

-**>MAPS**

-**>BALANCE**

 **>QOL & BUG FIXES**
 - Optimized array usage